rufilboss/Python-Projects/README.md

-# Python-Projects
+# Python Projects

-This is a repo for my python projects.
+This is a repository for my python projects.